Regional Infrastructure Fund

 Estimates are that the mussel farm producing 16,000 tonnes of mussels a year would create 236 jobs, and increase GDP by $33.5 million in the sub-region.

-How will this affect rates in the region?
+How will the fund affect rates in the region?

 There is funding allocated in our current Ten Year Plan for regional infrastructure projects and the council doesn't anticipate any additional impact on rates in coming years.

-Once negotiations are progressed with the RIF applicants, future Ten Year Plans will address the timing of funding allocations for regional infrastructure.
+Once negotiations are progressed with the RIF applicants, future Long Term Plans (formerly Ten Year Plans) will address the timing of funding allocations for regional infrastructure.

 How does spending $40m on infrastructure fit with the new purpose of the Local Government Act 2002?